Recent Books

 Adam Smith Works

-One of my regular clients is Adam Smith Works where I have the distinct pleasure to write about the life and times of Adam Smith — specifically, food.
+I have the distinct pleasure to write about the life and times of Adam Smith — specifically, food.
 Exploring 18th century culture, dining habits, recipes, menus, and Smith’s life work to bring 1750s Edinburgh, France, Paris, and London to life.
+I’m becoming quite proud of this body of work.

 - What Adam Smith Ate: Basque Cabbage Soup (Garbure) March 2021